-After mixing, make sure that your Gouache has a creamy consistency that drops off slowly from your brush tip, and when it’s sticking to your brush, you’ll know it’s too thick.
+After mixing, make sure that your gouache has a creamy consistency that drops off slowly from your brush tip, but when it’s sticking to your brush, you’ll know it’s too thick and need more water.

 If you’re painting over a rough surface like wood or raw canvas, it is better to prime it with gesso.
-Gesso helps even the surface and get smoother coverage.
+Gesso helps even the surface and gets smoother coverage.

 Gouache Paint is known for its opaque and solid colors, and because they are made that way, you may not realize that it is too thick immediately.

-Now, to recognize that your paint is too thick for consistency, scoop an ample amount using your brush, and if the paint sticks to your brush and hard to spread around, you will need to dilute it a little with water.
+Now, to recognize that your paint has a thick consistency, scoop an ample amount using your brush, and if the paint sticks to your brush and is hard to spread around, you will need to dilute it a little with water.

-While mixing your Gouache, if you notice that the surface of our mixing palette is visible, it means you have over diluted it with water, creating a transparent finish.
+If you notice that the surface of our mixing palette is visible, it means you have over-diluted it with water, creating a transparent finish.

 3. Learning Different Techniques

-Even though gouache paint offers unlimited creative possibilities, learning some of the most common gouache painting techniques might be extremely helpful.
+Even though gouache paint offers great creative possibilities, learning some of the most basic gouache painting techniques might be extremely helpful in understanding the medium.
 Some of the best to try are as follows:

 Gouache is frequently compared to watercolor in appearance.
 Like watercolor, you can rewet gouache with water.
-They both use the same gum Arabic binder, though gouache has more pigment.
-These properties allow gouache to resemble watercolor paint.
-The watercolor imitation technique is easy to do too!
+They both use the same gum Arabic binder, though gouache has more pigment and is applied more opaquely.

 4. Trying different painting surface

-However, Gouache is flexible to use on any painting surface, which is why many artists fall in love with this paint medium.
-However, painting Gouache on glossy or oily surfaces is not suggested because they repel paints like Gouache.
+However, gouache is flexible to use on any painting surface, which is why many artists fall in love with this paint medium.

 - Illustration board, and